Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/end-node.md

 # End Node

-End nodes lets you show the agent or flow's outputs on success or an error message on failure.
+The End node lets you show the agent or flow's outputs on success or an error message on failure.

 ## Add and Configure an End Node